-The mission of the Norton Healthcare Pastoral Care Department is to promote spiritual health and initiate timely, competent, compassionate and, as appropriate, confidential spiritual care to patients, their families and staff, and to provide pastoral practitioners training in the caring art.
+The mission of the Norton Healthcare Pastoral Care Department is to promote spiritual health and initiate timely, competent, compassionate and, as appropriate, confidential spiritual care to patients, their families and staff, and to provide training in the caring art to pastoral practitioners.

 Norton Healthcare mission

 Norton Healthcare’s purpose is to provide quality health care to all those we serve, in a manner that responds to the needs of our communities and honors our faith heritage.

 - Respect every person

 - Set the standard for quality and caring